Workshop, Sale and pre-order pick-up will be held Saturday, September 8, 2018 at Festival of the Pines!

 Native grasses and wildflowers also provide wildlife benefits as they attract insects that are food sources for game and song birds.
 They provide nesting and resting areas as well as cover from predators.
 Some serve as areas of thermal protection during the winter months and grasses are high in nutrients as forage for grazers.
 The seed heads of wildflowers are also a good food source for many species of wildlife.

-Garden kits are available for pre-order until September 5, online only.
+Garden kits are available for pre-order August 20 until September 3 online only.
 Single species flats (38-plugs) and quarts will be available for walk-in purchases.
 These native plants are ideal for a variety of different pollinators and wildlife.
-2017 Plant List is a list of species that may be available on sale day.
-The web links for each specie will help you choose the plants for your specific site, or call our office to discuss possibilities.
+Native Plant List-18 is a list of species that may be available on sale day.
+The web links for each specie (when available August 20) will help you choose the plants for your specific site, or call our office to discuss possibilities.
 Several of the species offered are featured in Missaukee Conservation District gardens, stop by to view!

 Each kit includes a 38-plant flat of mixed plant species and a design plan that takes the guess work out of installing a beautiful garden.
 Plans are designed for a 4 by 10 foot area.